cybergarage/puzzledb-go/doc/mongodb.md

 ## Indexing

-Currently, PuzzleDB automatically indexes all sigle fields of inserted and updated documents by default, as CosmosDB does.
-In the future, PuzzleDB will support indexing of only the specified fields like MongoDB or more smart indexing like CosmosDB.
+Currently PuzzleDB automatically indexes all single fields of inserted and updated documents (similar to CosmosDB).
+Future versions will allow selective indexing and more adaptive strategies.

 ## References